ophastings/BirthLottery/README.md

 The main data files are **not included** in this folder.
 They come from the [Cross-National Equivalent File (CNEF)](https://cnef.ehe.osu.edu/), a harmonized set of national panel surveys.
 Access requires registration and approval directly from CNEF.

-Once you have access, you will need one file:
+The analysis come from one cleaned file:

 | File | Description |
 |---|---|